strategineer/personal-website/source/journals/2019-06-08-How-To-Build-Your-Website-For-17-Bucks-Or-Less.html.markdown

 ## Now what?

 Well..
 That's up to you.
-You can setup your own email address with your new custom domain, you can add Easter eggs to your website for intrepid users to find, you can spice up your website with easily accessible tools coded in JavaScript like a dice roller, a character generator for your favorite RPG, a text adventure, etc.
+You can setup your own email address with your new custom domain, you can add Easter eggs to your website for intrepid users to find, you can spice up your website with easily accessible tools coded in JavaScript like a dice roller, a character generator for your favourite RPG, a text adventure, etc.

 Furnish your new home on the internet however you wish, feel free to bask in the joy of having built something for yourself and having learned something new along the way.